top of page

 Here are a few simple ways to explore this:

-2. Reflect on past transitions.
-E.g., parenthood.
+2. Reflect on past transitions: For example, consider parenthood.
 What helped you adapt before?
 Chances are that those same strengths will serve you now.

 References